ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 ### Pass 1: Commuting square

 Now that, we know the overlap, the next step in this game is to narrow down some potential candidates for the `pushout`.
-Right now, it could be any graph in the universe!
+Right now, it could be any graph in the category!

 We cannot talk about the `pushout` graph individually in terms of its source and target maps since we are in Rung 4.
 (If we do, we will go inside the graph in Rung 2 and all the other graphs will vanish from our view.
-The idea of `pushout` makes sense only at the level of Rung 4.)
+Thus, the idea of `pushout` makes sense only at the level of Rung 4.)
 Hence, we will look at the `pushout` from the perspective of some other graphs.
 That is, we are going to ask a few other graphs we are familiar with (in this setting) that,

 > *How is the `pushout` related to you?*